na-na-hi/renget/archive/qggn4.md

 A night that becomes colder by the minute, a reminder that the winter season draws close.
 In a deserted park, Rosethorn walks.
 This is where Orochi was last seen.
 This wild goose chase went on for too long now, three hours tracking this girl.

-*‘I assured Kanburan, and Atsushi Nabiki that she had it under control, she would find her student.’* The loud sound of a snake hissing comes to her ears.
+*‘I assured Kanburan, and Atsushi Nabiki that I had it under control, I would find her student.’* The loud sound of a snake hissing comes to her ears.
 The hissing was directed at her.
 Rosethorn turns on her heel to stare at the source of the hisses.

 On an isolated bench near a vending machine, Orochi is there, her eyes vacant, two tails limp on the bench, while the middle one hisses at her.
 Desperate and aggressive hisses, like an animal cornered against a wall.